-Mix the icing sugar with the brandy and the double cream.
+Mix the icing sugar and the double cream.
 Whisk until it has thickened.

 For the salted caramel sauce: Place the caster sugar in a stainless steel pan and melt without stirring, to form a caramel.
 Once you have you have a dark caramel, add the butter, salt and then gradually add the cream.

 Turn the puddings out of the moulds and pour the caramel sauce over them.
 Finish with a quenelle of the brandy cream.